The Problem With mRNA Vaccines

 Introduction

-The response was extremely positive when it was announced that untested technology called mRNA would be used to create vaccines for covid.
+The response was highly optimistic when it was announced that untested mRNA technology would be used to create vaccines for covid.
 However, there are many problems with mRNA vaccines.

 Was the Design of the mRNA Vaccines Incompetent?

-Not only are the vaccines dangerous, but their overall design appears to make little sense as is explained in the following quotation.
+Not only are the vaccines dangerous, but their overall design appears to make little sense, as explained in the following quotation.

 Against the background of this well-known toxicity, it is very peculiar that all of the current gene-based vaccines, including mRNA-1273, were designed to induce the expression of functionally active spike protein in the cells of our bodies1 rather than of a “toxoid,” that is, an immunogenic but innocuous derivative of the toxic protein.
 Toxoids can be produced with simple means and have been successfully used as vaccines for a long time, for example with diphtheria and tetanus, whose eponymous toxins can be rendered non-toxic by facile chemical modification.
 With modern methods of molecular biology, it should have been easy enough to create a non-toxic spike protein derivative for vaccination.
 The concerns about vaccine-induced spike protein toxicity are not at all merely hypothetical.
 Blood plasma levels of S1 detected in vaccinated persons are comparable to those observed in severe cases of the viral infection [50, 57].
 Aside from the direct toxicity of the spike protein, we must expect additional harm due to immune reactions against it.
 If the protein is expressed within vascular endothelial cells—the innermost cell layer of the blood vessels—then an immune reaction to it can destroy these cells.
 Aside from the direct toxicity of the spike protein, we must expect additional harm due to immune reactions against it.
 If the protein is expressed within vascular endothelial cells—the innermost cell layer of the blood vessels—then an immune reaction to it can destroy these cells.
 Direct spike protein toxicity is significant because it does not involve an immune reaction and therefore can be triggered right away even in persons without pre-existing immunity.
 The immune attack mechanism will be particularly dangerous in persons with pre-existing immunity.
 Such immunity can arise from infection with the SARS-CoV- 2 virus or from a previous injection of vaccine.
 In addition, cross-immunity induced by other coronaviruses (see Section 1.1.5) may also promote cell destruction through immune attack. – Doctors 4 Covid Ethics

 This is the first test of mRNA technology, and the company Moderna, which made one of the vaccines, has been lying about and exaggerating mRNA technology for years.
-They have never had a single product before their vaccine and lived off of continual investments.
-With their vaccine effectiveness being zero, they still have never developed an effective product.
+They had never had a product before their vaccine and lived off continual investments.
+With their vaccine effectiveness being zero, they still have never developed an effective outcome.

 The Problems With Managing mRNA